 Ice Lake (2012) for solo vibraphone, viola and three percussion (9')

-This work is a reflection of my experiences on a remote frozen lake in winter, together with the sense of stillness and depth that such a scene can evoke.
+This work is a reflection of experiences at a remote frozen lake in winter, together with the sense of stillness and depth that such a scene can evoke.
 In a rural environment, sounds can be heard from a great distance and even slight changes in detail or movement within the larger landscape can take on greater meaning.
 The solo vibraphone was chosen for its icy and metallic tone as well as its ability to provide the soloist with melodic and harmonic material in contrast to the primarily non-pitched and supporting percussion instruments.
 The viola offers an element of spirit and otherness, evocative of a northern wind.

 Ice Lake was composed for percussionist Michelle Colton with the assistance of the Toronto Arts Council.

 Choro Sem Lua (2015) for voice, piano, 2 guitars, bandoneón (or accordion), bass, percussion (10'30")

 Choro Sem Lua is a dramatic setting of poetry by Fernando Pessoa.
 It was premiered by the Soundstreams Ensemble in 2015 featuring Maria Mulata, vocal; Fabio Zanon and Grisha Goryachev, guitars; Serouj Kradjian, piano; Hector del Curto, bandoneon; Jeff Beecher, bass; Sarah Thawer, percussion.